Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Extension to Other Structured Vectors

-\begin{remark}[Extension to Other Structured Vectors] Although we focus on the reconstruction of the sparse vector in this paper, the proposed approach using asymptotic residual can also be applied to the reconstruction of other structured vectors.
-For example, the noise variance estimation with the ARM approach can be utilized in the reconstruction of discrete-valued vectors because the CGMT-based analysis has been applied to the problem~\cite{thrampoulidis2018, hayakawa2020}.
-This is one of advantages of the proposed approach in comparison with several sparsity-based methods, e.g.,~\cite{sun2012a,fan2012,yu2019}, for which the extension to other problems is not trivial. \end{remark}
+Although we have focused on the reconstruction of the sparse vector in the previous sections, the proposed approach using the asymptotic residual can also be applied to the reconstruction of other non-sparse structured vectors.
+For example, the noise variance estimation with the proposed ARM approach can be utilized in the reconstruction of discrete-valued vectors because the CGMT-based analysis has been applied to the problem~\cite{thrampoulidis2018a, hayakawa2020a}.
+In this section, we mainly describe the noise variance estimation for the binary vector reconstruction as the simplest example.